official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 114

-The Report of the Iraq Inquiry119.
-Secretary Powell said that:
+119. Secretary Powell said that:

 “… war in Iraq would define the first term.
 He poured scorn on the hawks’ beliefs: that a quick triumph was inevitable because Iraqis were waiting to be liberated; and